bayinfosys/bayinfosys.github.io/07-design-patterns/index.md

 ## Observations
 While all patterns are grounded in mathematical principles, their adoption and evolution have followed different historical paths:

-+ Classifiers and Regression have been extensively studied in traditional statistics for decades, forming the foundation of many predictive modeling techniques.
++ Classifiers and Regression have been extensively studied in traditional statistics for decades, forming the foundation of many predictive modelling techniques.

-+ Recommender Systems, though viable much earlier, surged in popularity with the rise of e-commerce and social media in the late 1990s and early 2000s, where personalized recommendations became a core competitive advantage.
++ Recommender Systems, though viable much earlier, surged in popularity with the rise of e-commerce and social media in the late 1990s and early 2000s, where personalised recommendations became a core competitive advantage.

 + Anomaly Detection, Similarity Discovery, and Segmentation only became widely practical with the advent of large-scale data collection and increased computational power, allowing businesses to extract deeper insights from vast datasets.